wolfeidau/wolfeidau_site/content/post/2024-04-12-what-you-should-consider-when-using-s3.md

 # Summary

 As a general rule I would recommend keeping datasets in separate buckets, with each bucket containing data of a single classification, and ideally a single purpose.
 This will help to simplify cost control, and make it easier to manage the data in the future.

+Getting things right from the start will enable you to make the most of your datasets which is a potential differentiator for your business in this new era of cloud computing, data engineering and AI.